szhan227/RSVP/README.md

     <img src="./README_images/RSVP-S.png">
 </p>

+In order to train RSVP-S, run the following scripts:

 ```bash
  python train.py --epochs [NUM_EPOCHS] --batch_size [BATCH_SIZE] --save_n [SAVE_CKPT_FREQ]
 ```

+For more information about RSVP-S, please see details in `siyang` branch.

 ### Evaluation
 We evaluate our model on FVD and PSNR metrics.